GreanBeetle/john-rykken/README.md

 # johnrykken.com

-## April 3, 2018
+### April 27, 2018

 #### John Rykken

-johnrykken.com-1.0

-Rails.
-Ruby.
-Javascript. pSQL.
-Devise.
-Paperclip.
-Bulma.
-Personal website including code samples, writing, and "Plain English".

-#### Eventually this will be my personal website.
-I'm going to build it with Angular, Javascript, and Firebase.
-It will be divided into the following sections.
+This is my personal website built with Ruby, Rails, Javascript, and Bulma for the CSS framework.
+Eventually it will have five different sections.
+1. ABOUT
+  * A paragraph or two about me
+  * A section listing my skills
+  * A section listing hobbies
+  * A list of books and films I enjoy
+2. PLAIN ENGLISH
+3. PORTFOLIO
+  * Single page section with pictures of and links to my other coding projects
+4. CODE
+  * To start, this section will have 10 'toy' programming problems
+  * 5 of them will be written in Ruby
+  * 5 of them will be written in Javascript
+  * For example, there may be a Javascript 'Ping-Pong' problem.
+I will explain the idea, i.e. the user inputs a number X and program returns an array from 1 to X, iterates through the array, and pr
+5. WRITING
+  * An introduction to my history as a writer
+  * An overview of the Max Mayhem Services
+  * A link to my novel, BLOODWOOD
+  * The firts 10 chapters of my unpublished novel, THE ODDCLOCK

  (1) ABOUT (2) CODE, which will have many different pages.
 A Javascript page with copious built-in examples of Javascript code.
 E.g. a ping-pong calculater, a dice game, etc. An API page that uses one or several APIs.
 Perhaps a Ruby page.
 A page or two dedicated to Firebase NoSQL objects and CRUD functionality.
 And so on and so forth.
 (3) WRITING.
 This will give a brief overview of my writing background and display excerpts from my books, BLOODWOOD and THE ODDCLOCK.
 (4) PLAIN ENGLISH.
 In this section I would like to explain computer science concepts in plain English.
 It will have only one or two entries at first.
 An entry, say, for the DOM, where the DOM is explained without using computer terminology.
 Or perhaps an entry about nodes.
 Or the difference between URLs, IP addresses, domain names, websites, and servers.

-#### And that will be more than enough to start.
-If I can get that much up and running I'll be doing well.

 ## Setup and Installation